The essential set · March 2027

 So I built the third one.

-My background is in ERP consulting — three years working across retail and manufacturing operations, learning how products move through supply chains and where the decisions get made that consumers never see.
+My background is in ERP consulting.
+Three years working across retail and manufacturing operations, learning how products move through supply chains and where the decisions get made that consumers never see.
 What I am bringing to this is the discipline to research rigorously, the process knowledge to ask the right questions, and the refusal to launch until the product meets the standard I would hold anything to that goes on my own body.

-The Name
+The fabric

 Polyester, nylon, and acrylic